StonesmileGit/ksp-cfg-formatter/lsp-extension/README.md

-# KSP-Cfg-LSP
+# KSP Cfg Language Server
-A lsp for KSP cfg files, with Module Manager syntax support
+An LSP for KSP cfg files, with Module Manager syntax support